PetarV-/Algorithms/basis_function_approximation/README.md

 ## This includes implementation of approximation of polynomial and trigonometric functions using basis functions in C++.

+Both are interactive programs where user can specify the corresponding functions or use default polynomial/trigonometric functions for the analysis.

 [poly_function_fit](https://github.com/Poojan-ml/Algorithms/blob/Poojan-ml-patch-1/basis_function_approximation/poly_function_fit.cpp) approximates a user given polynomial by using polynomial basis function.

 **How do this work?**